-Our General Assistance Fund will assist professional freelance journalists who are facing a crisis directly related to their work.
-The amount of assistance varies according to the particular circumstances of the applicant, but may include medical and rehabilitation costs, subsistence costs, legal advice and relocation costs.
+Our Assistance Grants are meant to help professional freelance journalists (and/or their family) who are facing a crisis directly related to their work.
+The amount of assistance varies according to the particular circumstances of the applicant, but may include medical and rehabilitation costs, subsistence costs or relocation costs.
 Sometimes our grants support a freelance journalist forced into exile or help replace stolen or confiscated equipment.
 They may also provide assistance to a freelancer’s family following an injury, imprisonment, kidnap or death.
 Our aim is to help grantees overcome a crisis and, where possible, resume work.

-Are you a professional freelance news journalist whose main source of income is from journalism?
-If so, you may be eligible for an assistance grant.
+Are you a professional freelance news journalist whose main source of income comes from journalism?
+If so, you may be eligible to apply.

-You must meet all of the following essential criteria:
+To be eligible for an Assistance Grant, you must satisfy all of the essential criteria:

 - You are not entitled to any contractual benefits such as sick pay, annual leave, social security or pension, as you are not a permanent staff member of any media organisation;